Godlander/objmc/README.md

 ### controlling animation

-any bits declared as `t` in `colorbehavior` will act as a time offset in ticks from 0 if `autoplay` is off, or from the current tick if `autoplay` is on.
+any bits declared as `time` in `colorbehavior` will act as a time offset in ticks from 0 if `autoplay` is off, or from the current tick if `autoplay` is on.

 to calculate the offset for a frame while using `autoplay`, you can use this formula: